-I am very thankful to Dr. A P Verma, Nodal Officer, KV Covid Hospital Kanpur Dehat for helping me in this study.
+I am very thankful to Dr. A P Verma, Nodal Officer, KV Covid Hospital Kanpur Dehat for helping me in this study, and Department of Ophthalmology, GSVM Medical College, Kanpur for guidance.
 I am also thankful to the members of District Blindness Control Society, Kanpur Dehat for formulation of the questionnaire.